xiph/opus/dnn/torch/osce/README.md

 which on top provides some random scaling.
 Data is taken from the datasets listed in dnn/datasets.txt and the exact list of items used for training and validation is located in dnn/torch/osce/resources.

-Second step is to run a patched version of opus_demo in the dataset folder, which will produce the coded output and add feature files.
-To build the patched opus_demo binary, check out the exp-neural-silk-enhancement branch and build opus_demo the usual way.
-Then run
+Second step is to run the opus_demo binary build with the --enable-osce-training-data flag, i.e. `./configure --disable-shared --enable-osce-training-data && make clean && make -j`

+which will enable writing decoder features to disk.
+To create the training data, then run

-`cd dataset && <path_to_patched_opus_demo>/opus_demo voip 16000 1 9000 -silk_random_switching 249 clean.s16 coded.s16 `
+`cd dataset && <path_to_opus_demo_with_training_data>/opus_demo voip 16000 1 9000 -silk_random_switching 249 clean.s16 coded.s16 `

 The argument to -silk_random_switching specifies the number of frames after which parameters are switched randomly.